Our companies are backed by the Best Pick Guarantee. Call one today!

 Reputable painting contractors will back up their work.
 Ask for warranty details.
 Many companies offer workmanship warranties and back manufacturer warranties.
 When you’ve chosen your contractor, be sure to get their warranty details in writing.

 Based on your project needs and the answers you got to your questions, choose the best fit.
 Don’t automatically go for the lowest bid.

-When you call your painter of choice to get on their schedule, be sure to ask them to send you a copy of the agreement (and double-check that it’s been signed by someone from the company).
+When you call your painter of choice to get on their schedule, ask them to send you a copy of the agreement.
+Be sure to double-check that it’s been signed by someone from the company.

 Prep for Your Paint Job

 Vacate the premises